 Emphasis on critique and utilization of nursing research.
 The fundamentals of scientific nursing research and inquiry are explored, including the identification of major elements of a research proposal.
 Students will identify researchable nursing problems within an area of professional practice.
-Prereq: ENGL 110, MATH 130.
+Prereq: ENGL 110, MATH 130 or 234.
 Nursing majors only.
+Offered fall, spring.